-Notice how they say “only one left in stock, buy now!
+Notice how they say “only one left in stock – Order soon”!

 That’s no accident.

-If I was on the hunt for a new espresso machine and I found this one agreeable to my taste buds (pun definitely intended) you better bet I’d me very stressed out about potentially missing out on my new coffee maker.
+If I was on the hunt for a new espresso machine and I found this one agreeable to my taste buds (pun definitely intended) you better bet I will be very stressed out about potentially missing out on my new coffee maker.

-In fact, I’d whip out my credit card faster than the Flash can circle the globe.
+In fact, I will whip out my credit card faster than the Flash can circle the globe.

 And I’d buy it FAST!

-Bottom line– sse scarcity marketing to your advantage, because it’s power.
+Bottom line– Use scarcity marketing to your advantage, because it’s power.

 Those were the 10 affiliate marketing strategies that will move the needle on your sales stats.
 I know you have a lot of questions so now it’s time to answer them.